 One of the most important roles open to nurses these days is that of nurse executives.
-While hands-on patient care is minimal in these positions, these nurses do more than anyone else to affect the culture in the nursing unit, improve patient outcomes and change the quality of nursing care in the facility.
+While hands-on patient care is minimal in these positions, these nurses do more than anyone else to affect the culture in the nursing unit, improve patient outcomes and change the quality of nursing care in the facility to minimize nurse disciplinary actions for their staff.
 While this job may not be right for everyone, it can be the perfect fit for the nurse who dreams of bringing change to a health care organization and who wants to rise to the top of his or her career.

 The Path to Becoming a Nurse Executive